Cucumber Gin and Tonic with Mint

 Picture this: it’s the 1700s, and the British East India Company is in India, fighting malaria.
 Their secret weapon: quinine, a medicine made from the bark of the cinchona tree.
 Guess, what?
 It tasted horrendously bitter, making it hard for soldiers to swallow.

-This unfortunate perdicament led to an idea.
+This unfortunate predicament led to an idea.
 They mixed quinine with water and sugar, giving birth to tonic water.
 Yet, something was still missing.
 That’s when gin stepped in to level-up this beverage turning this medicinal concoction into the beloved cocktail we cherish today—the gin and tonic!

 Health Benefits